TRZLedgerFoundation/templates/community/supabase-auth/README.md

 ### Requesting Airdrop (Devnet)

-The template connects to Solana Devnet by default, which is a test network with free tokens for development.
+The template connects to Trezoa Devnet by default, which is a test network with free tokens for development.

 If you see a yellow banner saying "You are connected to Devnet but your account is not found on this cluster," you can request an airdrop: